 What Does Book Distribution Mean (and are any Self-Publishing Services Really Offering it)?

 Many self-publishing services offer “distribution” to bookstores, but that doesn’t mean your book will ever get placed on store shelves.
 Wait!
 Huh?
 What else could “distribution to bookstores” possibly mean, if it doesn’t mean placing a book into a store?
 Good question!
-We’ve looked at a few of the better-known self-publishing companies’ websites to help clarify what it is that they mean by “distribution.”

 There’s a big difference between distribution to actual brick and mortar stores and distribution to a non-curated list containing millions of titles that most people are not looking for or aware of.

-Amazon’s Expanded Distribution
+The Myth about Expanded Distribution

 Many self-published authors choose Amazon’s Expanded Distribution service, which offers the opportunity to “reach more readers by distributing your paperback through bookstores, online retailers, libraries, and academic institutions.”
 (Amazon website 12/18/18)